-EXPERT - On all things ocean, Emily Hoad is helping the Cleaner Ocean
+EXPERT - On all things ocean, Emily Hoad helped the Cleaner Ocean

 Foundation fine tune SeaVax for eventual development in the English

 Channel before launching onto the the international stage with free licenses

 to partners worldwide as part of a World Ocean Anti-plastic Alliance (WOAA).

 Emily graduated with a first in her masters report on White shark behaviour, and a 2:1 overall in Marine Biology from the

 University of Southampton.
 She said: "It’s been an incredible four years and I’m

 Emily Hoad is a Marine Biologist and Oceanographer.
 She brought her considerable expertise to the SeaVax project in 2018 with a dedicated study of the state of the art instrumentation that could be incorporated in a production SeaVax, also including higher end sensors for research and development purposes.
 She worked with the designers of the ocean cleaning craft to help improve the efficiency of the collection of marine plastic.
 Her mission was to define the objectives, help the engineers refine the existing filtration stages and improve and develop future feedback loops, so that SeaVax is able to read the ocean and tune itself to the plastic particles in the water, in the process identifying and bypassing marine life.

 This is a gigantic undertaking for any organisation, but by applying her expertise as part of a team effort, and with equal enthusiasm from all the project members, Emily hoped to help the Foundation move the project on from the conceptual and development stages to the open sea as a prototype.
 One of the first tasks identified was to set up a marine biology laboratory on site near the tank testing facilities.
 This could be the subject of a crowdfunding raiser in 2020 when it comes to equipment, plumbing and fittings.